Skip to main content

 PING 8.8.8.8 (8.8.8.8) from 192.168.100.100 : 8800(8828) bytes of data

-The param -s specify the ping packet size, which can test if the new MTU really works
+The param `-s` specify the ping packet size, which can test if the new MTU really works

-5. Remove the added test route
+5. Remove the route that you used for testing.

 $ ip route delete 8.8.8.8 via 192.168.100.1 dev cn-data-br